 You did it.
 You quit your job to become a stay at home mom.
-Now that you’ve figured out how to live on one income and all of the logistics, you are starting to feel what it’s really like being home day-in and day-out.
+Now that you’ve figured out how to live on one income and all of the logistics, you are starting to feel what it’s really like being home day-in and day-out with kids.
 Now, you’re feeling the emotions…anxiety, uncertainty, the blues, overwhelmed and frustrated.
-You’re afraid you’re losing identity.
+You’re afraid you’re losing your identity.
 I’ll tell you How to Transition from Career to SAHM Without Losing Who You Are.

 Before I left my career to become a stay-at-home-mom, I worked as an Information Technology professional for a large investment company.
 I was successful and really enjoyed my work.
 It was very scary for me to leave my career.
 It was all that I’d ever known and I felt it defined me.
-However, I found out just how replaceable I was when I got laid off just so the company could make first quarter earnings.
+However, I found out just how replaceable I was when I got laid off just so the company could make first quarter earnings during the recession in 2010 which, was six months before our wedding!

 It’s so hard to go from having your own productive life to it being taken over by your kids.
 You’re time isn’t yours anymore.
 That is really hard to accept at first.
 Honestly, It took me about four years to accept my new life.
-Although, I was so happy to have my children and waited a long time to have them, transitioning to motherhood was difficult.
+Although, I was so happy to have my children and waited a long time to start a family, transitioning to motherhood was very difficult.
 It is for just about any woman.

 I found it especially difficult because I worked for 20 years before I had kids.
-I was very used to my life.
+I was very comfortable in my life even while longing for a husband and children.
 Although, I still think about returning to work, especially on tough days with the kids, I keep reminding myself that I’m doing what I think is best for our family.
 I discipline myself just as I would if I was trying to accomplish any goal.
 Keep your eye on the prize.

 How to Transition From Career to SAHM Without Losing Who You Are

-At work, you get told, once in a while, that you’re doing a good job.
-You get evaluated, a raise, and praised when your boss is happy with your performance.
+At work, you’re told once in a while, that you’re doing a good job.
+You get an end-of-year review, a monetary raise, and praised when your boss is happy with your performance.
 You’re peers will recognize you’re hard work and how you stay late to meet deadlines.
 You get gratification every so often and you feel appreciated.

-You will not have anyone patting you on the pack when you spent 3-4 a.m. cleaning up the widespread mess of your two-year old’s stomach virus.
+You will not have anyone patting you on the pack when you spent hours in the middle of the night cleaning up the widespread mess of your two-year old’s stomach virus.
 There are no days off.
 Nope!
 You’re mom 24-7.
 You’re kids won’t understand if you’re tired or sick.
 You don’t get sick days.
 That’s the reality.

 Mother’s Day should be a federal holiday!
 You just have to persevere though it.
 It’s a marathon and endurance is key!